Car Insurance Endorsements Explained

 If you’re driving a new (or new-to-you) vehicle, you may need one of these endorsements:

-Gap Insurance Endorsement: Also called “guaranteed auto protection” insurance, gap insurance is coverage that pays off your loan in case your car is totaled in an accident or stolen.
-If you’re financing or leasing a car, gap insurance may be required.
-Pro tip: Most car dealerships will add gap insurance as an add-on at the time of sale, but you can usually get it cheaper through your insurance company.
+Gap Insurance Endorsement: “guaranteed auto protection” insurance (gap insurance) pays off your loan in case your car is totaled in an accident or stolen.
+If you’re financing or leasing a vehicle, gap insurance may be required.
+Pro tip: Most car dealerships can add gap insurance as an add-on at the time of sale, but you can usually get it cheaper through your insurance company.

 Car Insurance Endorsements for Rideshare or Delivery Drivers

-If you’re thinking about driving for Uber, Lyft or a package or food delivery service, you’ll need to check your car insurance.
-A personal car insurance policy typically won’t cover a vehicle while it’s being used for business.
-And while rideshare and delivery companies do provide their drivers with some insurance, it doesn’t fully protect you.
+If you’re thinking about driving for Uber, Lyft, or a package or food delivery service, you’ll need to check your car insurance.
+A personal car insurance policy won’t cover a vehicle while it’s in use for business.
+And while rideshare and delivery companies provide their drivers with some insurance, it doesn’t fully protect you.

 That’s when a special endorsement for rideshare or delivery comes in handy.
-These auto insurance endorsements can protect you during gaps in coverage, such as the times when you’re actively working, but waiting for a ride request or delivery order to come in.
-A ridesharing/delivery endorsement also may cover some of the deductible for the company insurance policy.
+These auto insurance endorsements can protect you during gaps in coverage, such as when you’re actively working but waiting for a ride request or delivery order.
+A ridesharing/delivery endorsement may also cover a portion of the deductible you’d pay through your company insurance policy.

-We’ve covered most of the common car insurance endorsements you might find in your policy, but here are a few more:
+We’ve covered most of the standard car insurance endorsements you might find in your policy, but here are a few more:

-Changing the Named Insureds: Let’s say you’re separating from your spouse, and he or she has moved out.
+Changing the Named Insureds: Let’s say you’re separating from your spouse, and they move out.
 You don’t want to keep paying for their car insurance, so you might call your insurance policy and ask for your former partner to be removed.
 The insurer might then issue a new endorsement for the remaining length of your policy that specifies only you as the insured driver.

-Named Driver Exclusion Endorsement: This endorsement excludes certain drivers in the household from your comprehensive and collision coverage.
-This can help save money — if you have a child at college, for example — but it means that you’ll have zero coverage for the vehicle if the excluded household member drives it for any reason.
+Named Driver Exclusion Endorsement: This endorsement excludes specific drivers in the household from your comprehensive coverage or collision coverage.
+This can help save money, but you’ll have zero coverage for the vehicle if the excluded household member drives it for any reason.

-Non-Owned Vehicle Endorsement: Intended for business owners, this endorsement offers liability coverage when an employee is driving their personal vehicle for business purposes.
+Non-Owned Vehicle Endorsement: This endorsement offers liability coverage when employees drive their vehicles for business purposes.

 OEM (Original Equipment Manufacturer) Endorsement: An OEM endorsement states that only parts made by your vehicle’s manufacturer (not cheaper aftermarket parts) may be used to repair your vehicle.

-If you need an endorsement for your car insurance policy, just contact your insurer.
-But before you do that, make sure you’re not paying too much for insurance!
-Compare.com customers save an average of $720 a year on their car insurance just by comparing quotes and choosing a lower-priced option.
+Contact your insurer if you need an endorsement for your car insurance policy.
+But before doing that, it won’t hurt to see if you can save on your current policy.
+Compare.com customers save an average of $720 a year on their car insurance by comparing quotes and choosing a lower-priced option.